Bahbv/AMPEr/README.md

 # Usage
 ### Modifying source
-I've used NPM and gulp while making this
+I've used NPM and gulp while making this.
-Too make some changes you can clone the repo do a `npm install` and `gulp` to build the project and serve it with browsersync
+If you want to make changes you can clone the repo, do a `npm install` and execute `gulp` to build the project and serve it with browsersync.

 ### Adding to site
 Put the dist/AMPEr folder somewhere on your webhost or CDN.